This post will help you create a networking business card. It includes a template and a link to a post with great, real-life examples.

 Now for all of you who already have a networking business card, be patient with this next paragraph.
 You are one step ahead.

-But most networking business cards I’ve seen are bland and include very little information for someone to take-away from your encounter.
+Each networking business card I see feels bland and includes very little information for someone to take-away from your encounter.
 Certainly nothing actionable regarding your job search objectives.

-So I created a new format that I’d like you to consider.
+So I created a new networking business card format that I’d like you to consider.
 It gets key data about you onto a very portable item.
 One that, once properly filled out, will make for a great reminder of how someone in your network can help you.

-So, what does it look like?
-I thought you might ask – front and back are below:
+So, what does this networking business card look like?
+I thought you might ask – front and back are below (my example):

 You may notice the last line on the back: